la2050/archive/_projects/2016/no-more-suffering-for-las-homeless-kittens.md

   colonies.
 This improves the quality of communities who are overrun with homeless felines and gives the kitties a chance at a healthy life.
 project_impact: '["Resilient communities"]'
+project_proposal_impact:
+  - Resilient communities
+project_proposal_description: >-
+  ' We can judge the heart of a man by his treatment of animals,' - Immanuel Kant.

+  This project is to spay or neuter feral cats, give them needed medical care and then socialize them and find them loving homes or place them in managed colonies.
+This improves the quality of communities who are overrun with homeless felines and gives the kitties a chance at a healthy life.
+project_areas:
+  - Central LA
+  - East LA
+  - South LA
+  - Westside
+  - South Bay
 project_proposal_best_place: >-
   Our communities are overrun with unwanted cats.
 Thanks to the ASPCA, residents can now have domestic pets fixed free of charge.
 But these groups are